In the previous section (Article 3) we discussed 3 ways to find Motivated Seller Leads.

 #4: Confident People Give Direct Answers

-Most new wholesalers are concerned about whether or not they will appear confident.
+Most new real estate wholesalers are concerned about whether or not they will appear confident.
 Will these real estate seller leads be able to detect nervousness?
 Could it cause them to distrust you?

 A simple strategy to exude confidence is to to speak calmly and plainly.
 Keep your answers short, simple, and to the point.